DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑B. Use nested stacks to define common infrastructure components.
 To access the exported values, use TemplateURL to reference the networking team’s template.
 To retrieve Virtual Private Cloud (VPC) and subnet values, use Fn::ImportValue intrinsic functions in the Parameters section of the root template.
 Use the CreateChangeSet and ExecuteChangeSet commands to update existing development environments.

-- ##### 🔑C. Use nested stacks to define common infrastructure components.
-Use Fn::ImportValue intrinsic functions with the resources of the nested stack to retrieve Virtual Private Cloud (VPC) and subnet values.
+- ##### 🔑C. Use <mark>nested stacks</mark> to define common infrastructure components.
+Use <mark>Fn::ImportValue</mark> intrinsic functions with the resources of the nested stack to retrieve Virtual Private Cloud (VPC) and subnet values.
 Use the CreateChangeSet and ExecuteChangeSet commands to update existing development environments.

 - 🔑D. Use Fn::ImportValue intrinsic functions in the Parameters section of the root template to retrieve Virtual Private Cloud (VPC) and subnet values.
 Define the development resources in the order they need to be created in the CloudFormation nested stacks.
 Use the CreateChangeSet. and ExecuteChangeSet commands to update existing development environments.

-#### 🎈Question #61
+#### 🎈?Question #61

 A development team wants to use AWS CloudFormation stacks to deploy an application.
-However, the developer IAM role does not have the required permissions to provision the resources that are specified in the AWS CloudFormation template.
+However, the **developer IAM role does not have the required permissions** to provision the resources that are specified in the AWS CloudFormation template.
 A DevOps engineer needs to implement a solution that **allows the developers to deploy the stacks.** The solution must **follow the principle of least privilege**.

 Which solution will meet these requirements?